 Driver: 1 vCPU and 4 GB RAM

-To view the accumulated logs for the run of a data flow:
+To view the accumulated logs for a Data Refinery job:

-- From the project’s Assets page, click the data flow for which you want to see logs.
+- From the project’s Jobs page, click the job that ran the Data Refinery flow for which you want to see logs.

 When should I use a Spark R 3.4 environment?

-None - Non-distributed runtime and not a Spark R 3.4 environment.
-The reason is that, although the SparkR cluster in a Spark R 3.4 environment is fast and powerful, it requires time to create, which is noticeable when you run Data Refinery flows on small data sets.
+Default Data Refinery XS runtime and not a Spark R 3.4 environment.
+The reason is that, although the SparkR cluster in a Spark R 3.4 environment is fast and powerful, it requires time to create, which is noticeable when you run Data Refinery jobs on small data sets.

 These environments are the same.